-Inside the Aktion T4 program, the little-known Nazi euthanasia initiative that killed as many as 300,000 disabled people as the Nazis swept across Europe.
+Inside the Aktion T4 program, the little-known euthanasia initiative that killed as many as 300,000 disabled people as the Nazis swept across Europe.

 Both prior to and during the Holocaust, Nazi authorities executed a massive yet lesser-known program of targeted mass killing aimed at some of the most vulnerable people under their control: the disabled.